felipesandoli/ci_pp5_thebodhitree/README.md

 - Implement a scheduling system so properties cannot be double booked for the same dates.
 At the moment there is no feature to block this from happening.
 - Implement security features that creates a booking only upon successfull payment.
 Currently, the booking is created upon submission of the form and before payment is concluded.
 - Send email confirmation upon booking confirmation so user can be guaranteed to receive all booking information in case the booking confirmation page is not presented to the user.
 - Display total price on booking form page, so user can see the full price before submitting the form.

+## Validation

+### HTML Validation